spakov/termbar/README.md

 ### The WindowList
 The WindowList configures three important things: window prioritization, group sorting, and the ProcessIconMap.

 Window prioritization can be configured using HighPriorityWindows and LowPriorityWindows, each of which is an array of process names.
-Note that these process names cannot end with `.exe`.
+Note that these process names cannot end with an extension.
 Windows with process names in HighPriorityWindows will be pinned to the beginning of any modules that list windows in the order they are listed.
 The same applies to LowPriorityWindows, but at the end of the list.
 Windows with process names in neither list are displayed after the high-priority section and before the low-priority section in the order that Windows tracks them.

 Within each group of windows associated with the same process, SortGroupsAlphabetically can be used to sort them alphabetically; otherwise, they appear in the same order that Windows tracks them.